HolisticCoders/orodruin/README.md

 # Installation
 - Clone the repository.
 - cd in `orodruin`.
-- Run `poetry install --no-dev` to create a new virtual environment and install all the dependencies.
+- Run `poetry install` to create a new virtual environment and install all the dependencies.
-    Remove the `--no-dev` argument if you want the dev dependencies.